 14. Pure Baking Soda

 - Once the mixture is dry, remove it with a warm, damp cloth.
 This method is best done on a freshly cleaned face just before bed.

 16. Magnesium Hydroxide

-17. Healthy Diet
+18. Healthy Diet

 Know Your Skin